Wendy Shay flaunts her new 2024-registered ride worth over a million cedis

 - In a new post, the musician flaunted her new 2024-registered Range Rover customised in her name

-- The video caught the attention of many fans, who thronged the comments section to share their admiration for the artiste
+- The video caught the attention of many fans, who thronged the comments section of the post to share their admiration for the artiste

 Wendy Shay flaunts new ride